 No offence to Pennywise the Clown and It, but Art the Clown is the most terrifying ‘killer clown’ in horror.
 Much like the movie’s story, David Howard Thornton’s performance as Art the Clown is simple and straightforward.
 With no dialogue, Thornton relies on body movements and facial expressions to get under the audience’s skin.
 And get under your skin he does.
 Even when he is just staring motionlessly into camera, Art the Clown delivers a maximum creepy quotient.
 Leone’s script also wisely chooses to give the ‘killer clown’ no motive or explanation, thereby making him more of an entity than just a psychopathic killer.

 Terrifier’s score gives the movie an ’80’s horror vibe while still serving to distinguish itself from other imitators of the decade.

 Everything else about Terrifier works quite well for what Leone intended.
 There are no Oscar-worthy performances from the rest of the cast.
-That being said, no one turns in a needlessly stiff or wooden performance either.
+No one turns in a needlessly wooden performance either.
 Terrifer’s score also provides an 80’s horror vibe while still serving to distinguish itself from other imitators of the decade.
 The cinematography similarly evokes comparisons to classic ’80’s horror while never looking overly cheap.

 Terrifier Does More With Less

-Few horror films in recent memory are as likely to disturb as Terrifier.
-Equal parts tense, disgusting and, at times, weird, Damien Leone has taken an exhausted horror premise and twisted it just enough to make it feel new.
+Few horror films are as likely to disturb as Terrifier.
+Tense, disgusting and, at times, weird, Damien Leone has twisted an old horror premise just enough to make it feel new.
 Art the Clown may be the best addition to horror’s rogue gallery in years.
 Furthermore, Terrifier is a case of getting the most out every aspect of your movie on a low budget.
 There’s clearly some franchise potential here.